Course Introduction to Programming

 Observations:

-• If, in the code above, we try to access the variable within the main function, Code::Blocks will warn us that was not declared.
+• If, in the code above, we had tried to access the variable inside the main function, the compiler would alert us, warning that was not declared.

-• if, else, while structures, among others, also have local scope.
-That is, a declared variable inside a while loop only exists and can be accessed inside this structure.
+• Structures like if, else, while, among others, also have a local scope.
+That is, a variable declared inside a while loop only exists and can be accessed within that structure.

-The parameters that are passed to a function represent local variables that must be initialized when calling this function.
+Having learned this, we can understand what function parameters are.
+The parameters that are passed to a function represent local variables that must be initialized right when the function is called.

 #include <stdio.h>